mongelly/stormbreaker-feedelegation-serve/README.md

   }
   ```

-2. `RequestInfoVerifyMiddleware.vip201RequestVerify`,check the request parames are valid.
+2. `RequestInfoVerifyMiddleware.vip201RequestVerify` is a built in middleware,it checks if request parameter are valid.

-3. `AuthorizationVerificationMiddleware.authorizationVerification`,check authorzationID valid.
+3. `AuthorizationVerificationMiddleware.authorizationVerification` is a built in middleware, it checks if authorizationID is valid.

-4. the engine will found `tree config` and `instance config` by authorizationID, and create the a tree instance.
+4. The engine will find `tree config` and `instance config` by authorizationID, and creates thee instance.

-5. `TransactionFilterMiddleware.transactionFilter`, use engine to check the rules.
+5. `TransactionFilterMiddleware.transactionFilter`,is a built in middleware, it use the `Request-Validation-Engine` to check the rules.